The History of Aikido Training Weapons

 Tanto styles and uses differ by blade shape.
 The best known are:

-When used on the battlefield, the main advantage of the tanto was its ability to penetrate the armor of an opponent in close quarter combat.
+When used on the battlefield, the main advantage of the tanto was its ability to penetrate the armor of an opponent in close-quarters combat.
 Tantos with long, narrow blades and thick spines were best for this.
 The point was directed under or up through the armor.

 Tantos were traditionally carried in a wide cloth belt (obi) with the edge pointing up and the handle turned to the right to facilitate a quick draw.